 Menu Icon

-For anyone doing IVF, preimplantation genetic testing for aneuploidy (PGT-A) — formerly known as preimplantation genetic screening (PGS) — is a test performed to determine whether an embryo’s cells have the correct number of chromosomes (46), versus too few or too many.
-Having an atypical number of chromosomes (aneuploidy) can result in a fetus with a chromosome disorder, such as trisomy 21 (Down syndrome) or monosomy X (Turner syndrome).
+For anyone doing IVF, PGT for aneuploidy (PGT-A) — formally known as preimplantation genetic screening (PGS) — is a test performed to determine whether an embryo’s cells have the correct number of chromosomes (46), versus too few or too many.
+Having an atypical number of chromosomes is called aneuploidy and can result in a fetus with a chromosome disorder, such as trisomy 21 (Down syndrome) or monosomy X (Turner syndrome).
+While PGT-A is offered routinely by many clinics and physicians to individuals or couples undergoing IVF, the benefits, risks, and limitations are complicated to assess and highly debated.

-While PGT-A is offered routinely by many clinics and physicians to individuals or couples undergoing IVF, the benefits, risks, and limitations are both complicated to assess and highly debated.
-For those with pre-existing reproductive genetic risks, there are two types of tests.
+For patients with a known risk of passing down a certain genetic condition, there are two types of tests.
 Preimplantation genetic testing for monogenic disorders (PGT-M) is intended for people who are at higher risk of passing on an inherited condition caused by a defect in a single gene.
-Preimplantation genetic testing for structural rearrangements (PGT-SR) is intended for people known to have a structural chromosomal abnormality, which happens when part of a chromosome is missing, extra, or has switched places with another part.
+Preimplantation genetic testing for structural rearrangements (PGT-SR) is intended for people known to have a structural chromosomal abnormality, such as a translocation or inversion, which results in extra or missing genetic material.
+The clinical usefulness of these preimplantation diagnostic tests for people with known risks — formerly called preimplantation genetic diagnosis (PGD) — is firmly established, according to the American College of Obstetricians and Gynecologists (ACOG).i

 Advances in PGT methods

-3D illustration of an embryo biopsy of a blastocyst
+An example of an embryo biopsy

 PGT-A screens for an abnormal number of chromosomes in embryos before transfer to the uterus.
+For each embryo tested, PGT-A results will fall into one of three categories:vi

-For each embryo tested, PGT-A results will fall into one of three categories: euploid, aneuploid, or mosaic.vi Euploid embryos have the typical number of 46 chromosomes in the samples of cells (biopsy) that were genetically tested.
-Therefore, euploid embryos are predicted to result in a fetus with the expected number of chromosomes.
-Aneuploid embryos have an abnormal number of chromosomes in the embryo biopsy and, as a result, a higher risk of not implanting or miscarriage, if transferred.
-Mosaic embryos have the correct number of chromosomes in some of the biopsied cells and an incorrect number in other cells.
-Embryos reported as mosaic are at risk of producing a fetus with a mixture of cell lines - some with the typical number of 46 chromosomes and others with an atypical number.
+• Mosaic: These embryos have the typical number of chromosomes in some of the biopsied cells and an abnormal number in other cells.
+Embryos reported as mosaics are at risk of producing a fetus with a mixture of cell lines — some with the typical number of 46 chromosomes and others with an atypical number.

 PGT-A results can identify a risk of having both missing and extra chromosomes, which can also provide information about possible outcomes for the embryo.
 This information can help people make a more informed decision about which embryos to select for transfer to improve the chances of having a successful pregnancy and a baby without a chromosomal aneuploidy.